jason5ng32/macOS-Screen-Saver-as-Chrome-New-Tab/README.md

 There are two ways to use this extension.
 If you have a good internet connection and don't mind the data consumption each time a video loads, you can go directly to the [Install the Extension](#install-the-extension) section and start using it.

+> If you encounter issues loading the video upon first use (which defaults to using Apple's server), the issue may likely be due to the browser not trusting Apple's certificate.
+The solution is to open any Apple screen saver video link in your browser, such as [this one](https://sylvan.apple.com/Videos/AK_A004_C012_SDR_20191217_SDR_2K_AVC.mov), and then forcibly trust the certificate to gain access.
+>
+>After doing so, you should be able to use this extension normally.
+>
+>I believe this is a temporary issue, and Apple will likely fix the certificate error in the future.

 If you want to enjoy higher quality, faster-loading 4K videos, and you are using macOS, you can follow the steps that come next."

 ## Acquire Screen Saver Videos via System Preferences